jaredkrinke/log/content/posts/web-development/web-apps-on-the-desktop.md

 # Why not?
 Some downsides:

-* Electron (the most popular desktop framework for web technologies) produces large binaries (100+ MB) that use a lot of memory (due to bundling an entire browser engine within each application, to ensure consistency across devices)
+* Electron (the most popular desktop framework for web technologies) produces large binaries (100+ MB) that use a lot of memory (due to bundling an entire browser engine within each application, presumably to ensure consistency across devices)
   * This also means that copyright notices for a huge number of open source libraries Chromium uses must be included
 * These frameworks typically have their own unique build processes, which adds additional complexity as compared to building a desktop app "the normal way"